sourcebots/sbot/README.md

 Use `-ci=1` for specifying camera index if multiple cameras are connected.

 Point the camera at the marker grid.
 Until DF is at or below 30 then press S to save.
 This will output a `cameraParameters.xml` file.
-Place this file in `sr/robot3/vision/calibrations` named by the camera model.
+Place this file in `sbot/vision/calibrations` named after the camera model.

-You will need to add a detection strategy for the camera in to `sr/robot3/vision/backend.py`.
+You will need to edit the calibration file used in `sbot/vision/backend.py`.